Why your freezer is your most important appliance

 Buying fresh meat, fish and poultry can be expensive.
 A whole frozen chicken is a cost-effective way to feed your family for less.
 Stock your freezer with frozen chicken, plain frozen fish and seafood (i.e. prawns).
 Keep an eye out for meat specials and buy in bulk and freeze into portions to be used when needed.

-If your fresh herbs are beginning to wilt, pop them in ice cube trays with water and freeze them.
-That way you’ll always have fresh herbs to add plenty of flavour to your meals.
+You can freeze fresh herbs too.
+Once you notice them starting to wilt, pop them in ice cube trays with water and freeze them.
+Once frozen, remove the herbs from the ice cube trays and store in a freezer-proof bag or container.
+That way you'll always have fresh herbs to add plenty of flavour to your meals.

 5. Put bread straight into your freezer